Kentucky Medical Examiner’s Office and State Police Forensics Lab Collaborate with Othram to Identify EastPark John Doe

 Summary

-EastPark is an industrial development center in Boyd County, KY, about one mile from I-64 and across from the Kentucky Veterans Cemetery North East.
+EastPark is an industrial development center in Boyd County, Kentucky, about one mile from I-64 and across from the Kentucky Veterans Cemetery North East.
 There is a small road near where EastPark John Doe was found, leading to a secluded lot where locals go for tailgate parties and truckers seek sleep before heading back to the highway.

 Help fund another case Your contributions pay for lab supplies and research tools